roboticsoutreach/flag/README.md

 Make sure that the Arduino is flashed with the firmware on the `rfid` branch of the submodule.

 Put `main.py` on a USB stick, insert it in the robot and start.

+The collected student IDs will be written to the log file on the USB stick.